RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 Welcome to the Front-End Guide for Open Library, a primer for making front-end changes to the openlibrary.org website.

+## File organization

+**assets**: css/less in /static/css and js in /openlibrary/plugins/openlibrary/js

+**models**: `/openlibrary/core/` and `/openlibrary/plugins/upstream/models.py`, data + ORM

+**controllers**: in `/openlibrary/plugins/` (maps urls [via regex] → classes w/ GET + POST functions which receive/serve content to clients)

+**templates**: in `/openlibrary/templates` and `openlibrary/macros`.
+Macros are special template components because they can be rendered (by librarians + admins) as `{{macros()}}` in infogami wiki pages

 ## How does url routing work?

 [Lookup the url pattern here](https://github.com/internetarchive/openlibrary/wiki/Endpoints#list-of-all-routes) or via https://dev.openlibrary.org/developers/routes to find out which view class is responsible for generating the template with which you wish to work.
 Some routes may pass through Open Library (to Infogami) and actually be handled generically by Infogami.
 This is true for routes like `/books/OL..M/:title` whose route patterns you can see registered at the bottom of `openlibrary/core/models.py`.
 You may note, most of the url routing is handled within [openlibrary/plugins](https://github.com/internetarchive/openlibrary/tree/master/openlibrary/plugins).
 Each view class specifies whether it returns json or if it returns a template.
 If it returns a template, the first argument should be the template's path (relative to the `templates/` directory) where it lives.
 The values following the template name are variables passed into the template (that the template will have access to).

+### How a Request is Processed by Open Library:
+When a user submits a url, like https://openlibrary.org/home, the url is first checked by /openlibrary/core/processors/readableurls.py to see (a) if the url has to be re-written (e.g. did you know that http://openlibrary.org/b/OL10317216M is a valid url?) and (b) whether the url contains names which need to be translated from terms our patrons use (e.g. /books/OL...M) to the internal infogami type names registered in the database (e.g. /editions/OL...M).

+From here, a distinction is made between pages which are custom defined by us (whose controllers live in /openlibrary/plugins) and pages which are managed by infogami (and whose controllers are implicitly defined -- i.e. there is no explicit controller in the code).
+In the case of /home, this is an endpoint we defined and has a controller defined in /openlibrary/plugins/openlibrary/home.py.
+This controller declares the url pattern it's responsible for (i.e. /home), fetches the data it needs from various models, and (where applicable) explicitly passes this data into a template (in this case, /openlibrary/templates/home/index.html).
+The controller then returns the rendered result of this template injected with data to the patron.
+This differs from the magical process by which urls are resolved for infogami pages.

+### Infogami Types:
+Open Library sits on top of a Wiki/CRM platform called Infogami which helps us define page types.
+By default, an infogami page (like https://openlibrary.org/about) is of /type/page.
+We've defined a bunch of other special page types (e.g. /type/page, /type/edition, /type/work, /type/author, /type/user -- see all of them here: https://openlibrary.org/type).
+Unlike endpoints we define (e.g. by registering controllers within /openlibrary/plugins), infogami has a generic engine which implicitly / invisibly defines controllers for all infogami pages.
+This engine intrinsically resolves pages of designed types directly to their corresponding templates, without there being any explicit controller represented in the code.
+This can sometimes make it really confusing when you're trying to figure out where the code is for a specific endpoint (spoiler: it probably only exists abstractly).

+When you request a url (for an infogami page), /openlibrary/core/processors/readableurls.py again first maps the url to the correct underlying infogami type, the infogami engine generically fetches the requested page object (e.g. /about or /edition/OL...M) from the infogami database (infostore) and then passes it directly to the infogami template with the matching type as defined in /openlibrary/templates/type (e.g. edition, page, work, author, etc).
+Re-iterated, infogami pages don't have different explicit controllers defined within the code -- urls which address infogami pages are caught by infogami, the matching db object is fetched by infogami and passed as generic variable called page into special infogami-specific templates which live in /openlibrary/templates/type/{type}/view.html via the line $def with (page).
+The corresponding properties and attributes of page are confusingly defined (according to the page's type) in /openlibrary/plugins/upstream/models.py

 ## Working with JavaScript